Jimmy1500/filius/README.md

 ### Who do I talk to? ###

 * Repo owner
-	Owner: Jimmy1500
+	Author: James Ding
-    Email: lighteningmagic@gmail.com
+    Email: james.ding.illinois@gmail.com

 ### Usage in academic research or non-profit project ###

-This project is developed completely on voluntary basis.
+This project is developed purely on voluntary basis.
-To support our developers, please acknowledge our work when you use Filius in your project.
+To support the author, please acknowledge this work when you use it in your project.
 You can do so by citing this github repo.
 And also feel free to email repo owner if you would like to comment on or contribute to this project.